danluo7/049_drakes_code/README.md

-## plot a pair of replicates to assess reproducibility of technical replicates.
+## plot #4: plot a pair of replicates to assess reproducibility of technical replicates.
 Tranform the data by converting to log2 scale after adding an arbitrary small value to avoid log2(0).
 Also add a straight line of slope 1, and intercept 0.
 Also calculate the correlation coefficient and display in a legend.

 	x = gene_expression[,"FPKM.1"]